 Since commencing operations we have dedicated a significant portion of our resources to our development efforts for our clinical-stage product candidates, particularly rigosertib.
-We incurred research and development expenses of \$27.2 million and \$22.8 million during the six months ended June 30, 2014 and 2013, respectively.
+We incurred research and development expenses of \$39.0 million and \$38.1 million during the nine months ended September 30, 2014 and 2013, respectively.
 We anticipate that a significant portion of our operating expenses will continue to be related to research and development as we continue to advance rigosertib and our other clinical-stage product candidates and, to a lesser extent, our preclinical programs.
-In July 2013, we completed our initial public offering ("IPO"), from which we received net proceeds of \$79.8 million.
-Prior to the consummation of the IPO, we funded our operations primarily through the sale of Preferred Stock amounting to \$144.7 million, including \$50.0 million that Baxter invested in our Series J Preferred Stock in 2012, as well as proceeds from the issuance of convertible debt and a stockholder loan amounting to \$26.8 million in the aggregate, all of which was later converted into shares of our Preferred Stock, and upfront payments of \$7.5 million from SymBio and \$50.0 million from Baxter in connection with our collaboration agreements.
+In July 2013, we completed an initial public offering (of our common stock, our "IPO"), from which we received net proceeds of \$79.8 million.
+Prior to the consummation of the IPO, we funded our operations primarily through the sale of preferred stock amounting to \$144.7 million, including \$50.0 million invested by Baxter in 2012, as well as proceeds from the issuance of convertible debt and a stockholder loan amounting to \$26.8 million in the aggregate, all of which was later converted into shares of our preferred stock, and upfront payments of \$7.5 million from SymBio and \$50.0 million from Baxter in connection with our collaboration agreements.
 We have also received an aggregate of \$8.0 million from The Leukemia and Lymphoma Society, ("LLS"), under a funding agreement.
-As of June 30, 2014, we had \$70.5 million in cash, cash equivalents and marketable securities.
+As of September 30, 2014, we had \$57.3 million in cash, cash equivalents and marketable securities.

-Our net losses were \$35.5 million and \$27.4 million for the six months ended June 30, 2014 and 2013, respectively.
-As of June 30, 2014, we had an accumulated deficit of \$266.3 million.
+Our net losses were \$50.4 million and \$47.9 million for the nine months ended September 30, 2014 and 2013, respectively.
+As of September 30, 2014, we had an accumulated deficit of \$281.2 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, our product candidates, even if milestones under our license and collaboration agreements are met.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses.
 We do not currently have an organization for the sales, marketing and distribution of pharmaceutical products.
 We may rely on licensing and co-promotion agreements with strategic or collaborative partners for the commercialization of our products in the United States and other territories.
-If we choose to build a commercial infrastructure to support marketing in the United States for any of our product candidates that achieve regulatory approval, such commercial infrastructure could be expected to include a targeted, oncology sales force supported by sales management, internal sales support, an internal marketing group and distribution support.
+Alternatively, if we choose to build a commercial infrastructure to support marketing in the United States for any of our product candidates that achieve regulatory approval, such commercial infrastructure could be expected to include a targeted, oncology sales force supported by sales management, internal sales support, an internal marketing group and distribution support.
 To develop the appropriate commercial infrastructure internally, we would have to invest financial and management resources, some of which would have to be deployed prior to having any certainty about marketing approval.

 Furthermore, we have and expect to continue to incur additional costs associated with operating as a public company.
-Accordingly, we will seek to fund our operations primarily through business development transactions, public equity or debt financings or other sources.
-Other additional financing may not be available to us on acceptable terms, or at all.
+We will seek to fund our operations primarily through business development transactions, equity or debt financings or other sources.
+Financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed or on less favorable terms could have a material adverse effect on our financial condition and our ability to pursue our business strategy.